(615) 219-9181

 Social media platforms

 There are so many platforms to choose from, it’s quite mind-boggling.
-Let’s run a few numbers to position what kind of usage there is in the US:
+Let’s run a few numbers to position what kind of usage there is in the US and which platforms social media branding companies like ours would recommend:

 Facebook: 205 million unique monthly users